-- 1. The patient has a documented disease, such as cystic fibrosis, ciliary dyskinesia, or bronchiectasis, that impairs clearance of secretions, with medical justification for the need and length of time the system will be utilized; - 2.
-The patient has had exacerbations of respiratory distress involving inability to clear mucus effectively from the respiratory tract; - 3.
-Where appropriate, the patient's medical record includes documentation of failure with Flutter Valve or Acapella device therapy; and - 4.
-Neither the patient's family nor other resources can adequately perform the needed bronchial drainage treatment (e.g., more than one child requires chest physiotherapy (CPT), or there is a valid medical reason that renders CPT inappropriate). - D. Based upon our criteria and assessment of the peer-reviewed literature, there is no clinical data to show that high-frequency chest wall compression devices and intrapulmonary percussive ventilation devices provide any additional health benefit, when compared with conventional CPT, and, therefore, are considered not medically necessary as an alternative to CPT for any clinical situations other than in those indications listed above. - E. Based upon our criteria and the lack of peer-reviewed literature, other applications of high-frequency chest wall compression devices and intrapulmonary percussive ventilation devices, including, but not limited to, their use as an adjunct to chest physical therapy or use in other lung diseases, such as chronic obstructive pulmonary disease, are considered investigational.
+- 4. Neither the patient's family nor other resources can adequately perform the needed bronchial drainage treatment (e.g., more than one child requires chest physiotherapy (CPT), or there is a valid medical reason that renders CPT inappropriate). - D. Based upon our criteria and assessment of the peer-reviewed literature, high-frequency chest wall compression devices and intrapulmonary percussive ventilation devices, when used as an alternative to CPT for any clinical situations other than in those indications listed above, do not improve patient outcomes when compared with conventional CPT and, therefore, are considered not medically necessary. - E. Based upon our criteria and the lack of peer-reviewed literature, other applications of high-frequency chest wall compression devices and intrapulmonary percussive ventilation devices, including, but not limited to, their use as an adjunct to chest physical therapy or use in other lung diseases, such as chronic obstructive pulmonary disease, are considered investigational.

 II.
-Mechanical Percussors:
+Mechanical Percussors

-Based upon our criteria and assessment of the peer-reviewed literature, mechanical percussors (e.g., Frequencer, Fluid Flo Percussor) are considered medically appropriate only when the patient or operator of the powered percussor has received appropriate training, and no one competent to administer manual therapy is available.
+- A. Based upon criteria and assessment of the peer-reviewed literature, mechanical percussors (e.g., Frequencer, Fluid Flo Percussor) are considered medically appropriate when BOTH of the following are met: - 1. the patient or operator of the powered percussor has received appropriate training, - 2. no one competent to administer manual therapy is available.

 III.
-Assisted Cough and Mechanical Insufflation Devices:
+Assisted Cough and Mechanical Insufflation Devices

-- A. Based upon our criteria, and assessment of the peer-reviewed literature, and conversations with national experts, assisted cough and mechanical insufflation devices have been medically proven to be effective and, therefore, are considered medically appropriate, when ALL of the following criteria are met: - 1.
-The patient is not only unable to cough, but also unable to clear secretions effectively using available manual cough assistive techniques; - 2.
-The patient experiences reduced peak cough expiratory flow (PCF) (falls below 300 lpm); and - 3.
-The patient's respiratory status is compromised because of a history of high spinal cord injuries, neuromuscular deficits or severe fatigue associated with intrinsic lung disease. - B. Contraindications for using cough assist devices include but are not limited to, a history of bullous emphysema, or susceptibility to pneumothorax or pneumomediastinum (lung barotrauma injury).
+- A. Based upon our criteria, and assessment of the peer-reviewed literature, assisted cough and mechanical insufflation devices have been medically proven to be effective and, therefore, are considered medically appropriate, when ALL of the following criteria are met: - 1.
+The patient is unable to cough to clear secretions effectively using available manual cough assistive techniques; - 2.
+The patient experiences reduced peak cough expiratory flow (PCF) (falls below 300 lpm); - 3.
+The patient's respiratory status is compromised with a history of high spinal cord injuries, neuromuscular deficits or severe fatigue associated with intrinsic lung disease; - 4.
+The patient has no contraindications for using cough assist devices include but are not limited to, a history of bullous emphysema, or susceptibility to pneumothorax or pneumomediastinum (lung barotrauma injury).
 Patients with cardiovascular instability should be cautious when using such devices. - IV.
-Repair and/or replacement of a medically necessary airway clearance device and/or components not under warranty will be considered medically appropriate when the following criteria are met: - A. Physician documentation includes ALL of the following: - 1. date of device initiation, - 2. manufacturer warranty information, and - 3. attestation that the patient has been compliant with the use of device and will continue to benefit from the use of device; AND ONE OF THE FOLLOWING APPLY: - B. Repair of the currently used device when ALL of the following are met: - 1. it is no longer functioning adequately, - 2. inadequate function interferes with activities of daily living, and - 3. repair is expected to make the equipment fully functional (as defined by manufacturer); OR - C. Replacement of the currently used device when the following are met: - 1. it is no longer functioning adequately, AND EITHER - 2. has been determined to be non-repairable, OR
+Repair and/or replacement of a medically necessary airway clearance device and/or components not under warranty will be considered medically appropriate when the following criteria are met: - A. Physician documentation includes ALL of the following: - 1. date of device initiation; - 2. manufacturer warranty information; and - 3. attestation that the patient has been compliant with the use of device and will continue to benefit from the use of device; and one of the following apply: - B. Repair of the currently used device when all of the following are met: - 1. it is no longer functioning adequately; - 2. inadequate function interferes with activities of daily living; and - 3. repair is expected to make the equipment fully functional (as defined by manufacturer); or - C. Replacement of the currently used device when the following are met: - 1. it is no longer functioning adequately; and either - 2. has been determined to be non-repairable; or - 3. the cost of the repair is more than the replacement cost. - V. Repair or replacement of equipment damaged due to patient neglect, theft, abuse, or when another available coverage source is an option (e.g., homeowners, rental, auto, liability insurance, etc.) is ineligible for coverage.

-- 3. the cost of the repair is more than the replacement cost. - V. Repair or replacement of equipment damaged due to patient neglect, theft, abuse, or when another available coverage source is an option (e.g., homeowners, rental, auto, liability insurance, etc.) is ineligible for coverage." - VI.
+VI.
 The replacement of properly functioning airway clearance device and/or external components is considered not medically necessary.
 This includes, but is not limited to, replacement desired due to advanced technology or in order to make the device more aesthetically pleasing.